Even though he dances like a Pussycat Doll with a urinary tract infection, Colin Baker has still captured Sue’s heart.

-A series of fortuitous coincidences results in Varos gaining the upper hand in the negotiations with Sil.
+Thankfully, a series of fortuitous coincidences results in Varos gaining the upper hand in the trade negotiations.

 Sue: That was a bit convenient.
 Did I miss something?

-The episode concludes with Etta and Arak faced with nothing left to watch.
+And the episode concludes with Etta and Arak facing up to the fact that there’s nothing left to watch.

-Sue: That will be us in a couple of months.
+Sue: This will be us in a couple of months’ time.

-Me: I’m pretty sure we’ll look a lot happier than that.
+Me: I’m sure we’ll look a lot happier than that.

-Sue: I really enjoyed it.
-That was a nice change of pace.
-The direction was poor but some of the performances were very good – especially the Governor, Sil and the married couple – and the script was excellent.
-And Colin’s great.
+Sue: I really enjoyed that.
+It was a nice change of pace.
+The direction was poor, but some of the performances were very good – especially the Governor, Sil and the married couple.
+The script was excellent, and Colin was great, too.

-Sue: Don’t you think it’s time you turned the comments back on?
+Sue: Don’t you think it’s time you turned the comments back on, Neil?

-Sue: You have to make the site interactive or what’s the point?
-I can take it.
-They can call me a ***** ****** ****** **** if they like.
-I don’t care.
-Just as long as they don’t call me a fan.
+Sue: You have to make the site interactive otherwise what’s the point?
+Don’t worry, I can take it.
+They can call me whatever they like.
+I don’t care, as long as they don’t call me a fan.